Question of the Week: How Many Hours Do You Need to Sit in the Right Seat on an Airliner?

 Key Takeaways:

-• The FAA has increased the minimum flight hours required for airline first officers from 250 to 700 hours.
+• The FAA has raised the minimum flight hour requirement for airline first officers to 700 hours, an increase from the previous 250 hours.

-• The article poses a question to readers regarding the importance of flight hours and encourages participation in a poll on the topic.
+• The article prompts readers to consider whether the number of flight hours truly matters and invites participation in a poll on the topic.

 See a mistake?
 Contact us.